puppetlabs/design-system/CONTRIBUTING.md

 npm run scss-lint
 ```

+## Rebasing vs merging

+When you are the sole contributor on a branch it is prefered that you rebase the parent branch to keep
+a clean git history.
+However, when working on a branch with multiple people its recommended that you
+always merge the parent into the child.
+This prevents the other engineers from having to blow out their
+local branch and reduces the risk of losing commits.

 ## Opening a pull request

 You've built a new feature, fixed a bug, or maybe you fixed a typo in this